 OPPORTUNITY NORTH EAST and Scottish Enterprise – SME Decommissioning programme

-Opportunity North East (ONE) and Scottish Enterprise (SE) have jointly developed a programme to assist the oil and gas supply chain maximise emerging opportunities within offshore decommissioning.
-The programme identifies direct project opportunities with sponsor operators and enables the supply chain to propose solutions in response to the industry challenges.
+Opportunity North East (ONE) and Scottish Enterprise (SE) have jointly developed a programme to assist the oil and gas supply chain to maximise emerging opportunities within offshore decommissioning.
+The programme identifies forthcoming project opportunities with sponsor operators and enables the supply chain to propose solutions in response to these on a theme by theme basis.

 - Pipeline Bundle Decommissioning, sponsored by Spirit Energy, launched July 2018

-- Cleaning and Flushing, sponsored by Shell, live opportunity – see below
+- Cleaning and Flushing, sponsored by Shell, launched September 2018

-- Drill Cutting Piles Sampling, anticipated Q3 2019
+- Drill Cutting Piles Sampling, anticipated launch Q3 2019

-- Obsolescence of Equipment (Circular Economy), anticipated Q1 2020
+- Obsolescence of Equipment (Circular Economy), anticipated launch Q1 2020